FN-FAL113/FNMaterialGenerators/README.md

 # FN_FAL-s-Material-Generators
 A custom addon for Slimefun that adds new set of material generators which are: Clay, Warped Nylium , Terracotta, Bone, Diamond, Emerald, Dirt and Honeycomb

-Addon is currently used in BarangayCraft Pinoy Server where I reside as an Admin
+Addon is currently used in BarangayCraft Pinoy Server

 ## The addon as show in the Slimefun Guide
 ![guide](https://user-images.githubusercontent.com/88238718/135385135-8b943e87-7391-4ea3-8bc9-d64f99fb7936.png)